 Lauri Plante became president in 1994, and was faced with finding a new home for Tri-State after ten years of monthly meetings at the Cherry Hill Hyatt when the hotel unexpectedly closed its doors.
 Tri-State’s new home was now at the Radisson in Mt.
 Laurel.
 Members of Tri-State’s leadership team traveled to Washington, D.C. for a meeting with Representative Rob Andrews to discuss a number of legislative issues and concerns.
 Tri-State had now grown to the point where it needed to hire its first administrator.

 Dorothy Stubblebine began teaching the PHR/SPHR preparation class through Rowan University in 1995, beginning a long-term relationship with Tri-State providing the instructors for the program.
 Dan Sell and Linda Parthemer joined Dorothy in 1996 with the three dividing up the sessions.
 The program was offered twice a year, and eventually was expanded to its current schedule at two different locations.
 This increased the need for additional instructors with Christine Schaefer, Bob Witkoski, Jack Nestor, Laraine Knauss, and Monica McClintock serving in that role.
+The relationship with Rowan University ended in 2016.
+Since then the CP/SCP preparation class has been provided through Rowan College at Gloucester County with Laraine Knauss and Monica McClintock as the instructors, and through Rutgers University with Dan Sell, Monica McClintock, and Jerry Dropcho as the instructors.

 Jackie Lazarro became president in 1996 as the association continued to grow and progress.
 The Tri-State HR Conference celebrated its tenth anniversary in 1996.